ghc-proposals/ghc-proposals/proposals/0111-linear-types.rst

-Note on terminology: following the Haskell 2010 report, a function binding is a binding of the form ``f arg1…argn =`` with at least one arguments.
-The other binding is called pattern bindings.
+Note on terminology: following the Haskell 2010 report, a function binding is a binding of the form ``f arg1…argn =`` with at least one argument.
+The other binding form is called a pattern binding.
 In particular ``let x =`` is a pattern binding (as opposed to how it is in GHC's implementation, where ``let x =`` would be a ``FunBind``).
 This proposal will be using the terminology “non-variable pattern”